Groovy52/Groovy52.github.io/_projects/saldnet.md

 For horizontal positioning, inserted objects are placed beyond the largest existing x or y coordinates in the scene, depending on the spatial distribution of existing objects.

 If existing objects are located along the positive x-axis, new objects are placed further along the y-axis, and vice versa.
-Finally, scenes are normalized by centering the 3D coordinate system at (0, 0, 0), ensuring consistent spatial scaling across the dataset [21].
+Finally, scenes are normalized by centering the 3D coordinate system at (0, 0, 0), ensuring consistent spatial scaling across the dataset.

-### 5-3.
+#### 5-3.
 Software

 **Framework**
 - The proposed network and all comparative models were implemented using PyTorch 1.9.1.